 Not prepared to create your own trivia questions?
 Hire a trivia organization to host a trivia night at your office.
 There are tons of national trivia companies who’d be happy to host an event right on site — District Trivia, The Trivia Factory, and the Big Quiz Thing are just a few of them.

 What better way to get your employees to break out of their shells than to have them get up and sing some karaoke?
 You can even have a contest for the best group karaoke performance.
 Bonus points if there are feather boas and cowboy hats involved.
 This works best for a more extroverted group, so if your team isn’t into strutting their stuff on stage, consider an idea on this list that caters more toward those personalities.

 Room Escape Games

-Here’s a great bonding activity that requires leadership skills, teamwork, logic, and patience.
-Room escape games — Escape the Room, Puzzle Break, AdventureRooms, etc. — have become a wildly popular team-building exercise for groups around the globe.
+Room Escape Games is one of the best team building activities for employees.
+Why?
+Because it requires leadership skills, teamwork, logic, and patience.
+Room escape games — Escape the Room, Puzzle Break, AdventureRooms, etc. — have become a wildly popular team-building activity for employees around the globe.

 Here’s how it works: A group of people gets “locked” in a room for one hour.
 During that one hour, they have to find hidden objects, solve puzzles, and figure out clues to locate the key that will set them free.
 And it’s not easy- only 20% of players actually make it out before the hour is up.